Eating Disorder Therapy Orlando

 The difference between Anorexia and Bulimia is that there are no binge eating episodes in Anorexia.

-What are some of the interventions you use to treat these Eating Disorders?
+What are Some of the Interventions you use to Treat These Eating Disorders?

-How does Eye Movement Desensitization Reprocessing (EMDR) help with treating Eating Disorders?
+How Does Eye Movement Desensitization Reprocessing (EMDR) Help With Treating Eating Disorders?

-EMDR helps with treating eating disorders by building on the client’s strengths, normalizing the struggles and experiences that have led to the need of the eating disorder, and by helping to create a more adaptive, recovery-focused perspective of self and the world around them.
+EMDR helps with treating eating disorders by building on the client’s strengths, normalizing the struggles and experiences that have led to the need for the eating disorder, and helping to create a more adaptive, recovery-focused perspective of self and the world around them.
+EMDR will focus on the negative belief that the person has, usually that there is no other means of control outside of the eating disorder, and will help to minimize the doubt and fear.

 A lot of times ‘recovery’ can be terrifying for individuals with eating disorders because that means they are giving up their sense of control or that they are giving up the ‘ideal body’ that the eating disorder has promised them.
 EMDR allows them to move through this fear by recognizing that they are capable and strong.
-It allows them to process through the memories that made them doubt themselves in the first place so that they no longer depict how the person lives their life.
+It allows them to process the memories that made them doubt themselves in the first place so that they no longer depict how the person lives their life.

 ACT allows the client to reevaluate what is important to them and begin to prioritize those things again.